-Exhibition at Emely project space in St Martens Latem in Belgium in 2013.
+Exhibition at Emely Project Space in St Martens Latem in Belgium in 2013.
 Graphic Design in collaboration with Edi Winarni.

-Clinical research has shown that it is less likely to succumb to stress, depression and helplessness, when one is able to laugh away one’s troubles. © Laughter Yoga was invented in 1995 by the Indian physician Dr. Madan Kataria as a natural artificial trigger of laughter.
-Thus combining the results of his clinical researches that laughter is healthy and that our body cannot distinguish artificial from genuine laughter.
-Today it has become a worldwide phenomenon with more than 6000 Social Laughter Clubs in about 60 countries.Laughter Yoga is considered as a method of dissipating negative feelings of anger and frustration and generating a more positive attitude.
+Clinical research has shown that it is less likely to succumb to stress, depression and helplessness, when one is able to laugh away one’s troubles. © Laughter Yoga was invented in 1995 by the Indian physician Dr. Madan Kataria as a natural artificial trigger of laughter, combining the fact that laughter is healthy and that our body cannot distinguish artificial from genuine laughter.
+Today it has become a worldwide phenomenon with over 6000 Laughter Clubs in more then 60 countries and is considered to be a method of dissipating negative feelings of anger and frustration thus generating a more positive attitude.

 Laughter Bank, 2013 — single channel video installation, 33:03 min, loop, color, stereo